-Automatic exchange of information requires the standardisation of technical reporting formats so that information can be captured, exchanged and processed quickly and efficiently in a cost-effective manner by the receiving jurisdiction.
+Automatic exchange of information for tax purposes requires the standardisation of technical reporting formats so that information can be captured, exchanged and processed quickly and efficiently in a cost-effective manner.
 In addition, secure and compatible methods of transmission and encryption of the data must be in place.
-Further work is currently being undertaken by the OECD in both of these areas.
-A common schema is being developed for the standardised model as well as recommendations on transmission and encryption.

 User Guides assist in the implementation of those standards.
-As the SMF continues to be used bridging programs between the two standards are also available and regularly updated.
+As the SMF continued to be used bridging programs between the two standards were also available and regularly updated.
 They are designed to enable countries able to work only with SMF to transform information they receive in STF into SMF files and vice versa.

 Any questions on the standard formats should be sent to: CTP.AEOI@oecd.org